KenichiroArai/kmg-tool-base/doc/設計書/列挙型からcase文作成ツールの設計図.md

     participant AT2OT as AbstractTwo2OneTool
     participant AIT as AbstractIoTool
     participant ESCService as Enum2SwitchCaseCreationServiceImpl
-    participant AIPS as AbstractIctoProcessorService
+    participant AIPS as AbstractIitoProcessorService
     participant ESCLogic as Enum2SwitchCaseCreationLogicImpl
-    participant DtcService as DtcService
+    participant DtcService as DtcServiceImpl
+    participant DtcLogic as DtcLogic
     participant Template as Enum2SwitchCaseCreationTool.yml
     participant Input as input.txt
-    participant CSV as csv中間ファイル
+    participant Intermediate as 中間ファイル
     participant Output as output.txt

     User->>ESCT: アプリケーション起動